Garter • Thistle • St. Patrick • Merit • Companions of Honour •

 The Garter outfit consists of blue velvet robes and black velvet hats with large white feathers.
 The Queen, as Sovereign of the Order, attends the service along with other members of the Royal family.
 Other royals vested with the order are the Duke of Edinburgh, the Duke of Cambridge, the Prince of Wales, and The Princess Royal.
 [Top]

 Motto: Nemo me impune lacessit (No one harms me with impunity)

 Post-nominal initials: KT or LT

-The Most Ancient and Most Noble Order of the Thistle represents the highest honor in Scotland, and it is second only to England’s Order of the Garter.
+The Most Ancient and Most Noble Order of the Thistle represents the highest honor in Scotland.
 It is possible that the Order may have been founded by James III, who was responsible for the changes in royal symbolism in Scotland, including the adoption of the thistle as the royal plant.

-It was not until 1911 that the Order finally had an official chapel, adjacent to St Giles’ Cathedral in Edinburgh, in which its services and ceremonies could be held.
-When a new knight appointed to the Order, the Thistle Installation Service is held in the Chapel of the Order of the Thistle in St. Giles’ Cathedral every other year, during the week that Her Majesty The Queen is present at Holyrood.
+When a new knight is appointed, the ceremony is called the Thistle Installation Service, which is held in its own chapel – aptly named Chapel of the Order of the Thistle – next to St. Giles’ Cathedral.
+It occurs during the week that Her Majesty The Queen is present at Holyrood.